A Savory Breakfast Dream Come True!

 How To Make A Savory Dutch Baby

 - Make the dutch baby batter.
-Heat the oven to 425F.
-In a large bowl, mix together the flour, Kosher salt, and black pepper.
+Preheat the oven to 425°F. Mix together flour, salt, and black pepper.
 In a separate bowl, whisk together the eggs and milk.
-Whisk the eggs into the flour mixture until just combined, then stir in the thyme and chives.
+Whisk the wet and dry ingredients together until just combined.
+Stir in fresh herbs.

 - Prepare the skillet.
-Melt the butter in a 12-inch cast-iron skillet or other oven-safe skillet over medium-high heat.
-Continue to cook until the butter smells nutty and turns brown, 5 to 7 minutes.
+Melt the butter in a cast-iron skillet over medium-high heat.
 Swirl the skillet so the butter coats the bottom of the pan.

 - Bake the dutch baby.
-Pour the batter into the skillet, and scatter the cheese and flaky sea salt over the top.
-Bake until the Dutch baby is puffed and golden, 20 to 25 minutes.
+Pour the batter into the skillet, sprinkle with cheese and flaky sea salt, then bake until the Dutch baby is puffed and golden, 20 to 25 minutes.
 Baking it a little less gives a softer interior though less rise; baking it a little more gives you more puff and a drier interior.

-If you make this Savory Dutch Baby, please let us know by leaving a review and rating below!
+If you make this easy Savory Dutch Baby recipe, please let us know by leaving a review and rating below!

 Ingredients